delouraoui/delouraoui.github.io/projects.md

 This project have been realized in OCaml.
 The most simply way to install OCaml is to use [opam](https://opam.ocaml.org/doc/1.1/Quick_Install.html).
 Then you'll need to install one dependencies, which is merlin, by simply ``` opam install merlin```.
- To compile you'll use the following command:
+ To compile you'll should use the following command:
 ```
  make
 ```